neilmangan/LIGO-site-policies/TermsOfService.md

 **Short version:** *You own content You create, but You allow Us certain rights to it, so that We can display and share the content You post.
 You still have control over Your content, and responsibility for it, and the rights You grant Us are limited to those We need to provide the service.
 We have the right to remove content if We need to.*

 #### 1. Responsibility for User-Generated Content
 You may create or upload User-Generated Content while using the Service.
-You are solely responsible for the content of, and for any harm resulting from, any User-Generated Content that You post, upload, link to or otherwise make available via the Service, regardless of the form of that Content.
+You are solely responsible for the content of, and for any harm resulting from, any User-Generated Content that You input, post, upload, link to or otherwise make available via the Service, regardless of the form of that Content.
 We are not responsible for any public display or misuse of Your User-Generated Content.

 #### 2. LIGO May Remove Content
 We do not pre-screen User-Generated Content, but We have the right (though not the obligation) to refuse or remove any User-Generated Content that, in our sole discretion, violates any LIGO terms or policies or is inconsistent with the LIGO community.

 #### 3. Ownership of Content, Right to Post, and License Grants
 You retain ownership of and responsibility for Your Content.
-If You're posting anything You did not create yourself or do not own the rights to, You agree that You are responsible for any Content You post; that You will only submit Content that You have the right to post; and that You will fully comply with any third party licenses relating to Content You post.
+If You're inputting or posting anything You did not create yourself or do not own the rights to, You agree that You are responsible for any Content You input or post; that You will only submit Content that You have the right to use; and that You will fully comply with any third party licenses relating to Content You use through the Services.

 Because You retain ownership of and responsibility for Your Content, We need You to grant Us — and other LIGO Users — certain legal permissions, listed in this agreement and policies incorporated by reference.
 These license grants apply to Your Content.
 If You upload Content that already comes with a license granting LIGO the permissions We need to run our Service, no additional license is required.
 You understand that You will not receive any payment for any of the rights granted in this Agreement.
-The licenses You grant to Us will end when You remove Your Content from our servers, unless other Users have used or forked it.
+The licenses You grant to Us will end when You remove Your Content from our servers, unless you have used the Services to deploy Your Content to a public blockchain or other Users have copied it.

 #### 4. License Grant to Us
-We need the legal right to do things like host Your Content, publish it, and share it.
-You grant Us and our legal successors the right to store, parse, and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
-This includes the right to do things like copy it to our database and make backups; show it to You and other users; parse it into a search index or otherwise analyze it on our servers; share it with other users; and perform it, in case Your Content is something like music or video.
+We need the legal right to do things like host Your Content, publish it, deploy it and share it.
+You grant Us and our legal successors the right to store, parse, compile, deploy and display Your Content, and make incidental copies as necessary to render the Website and provide the Service.
+This includes the right to do things like copy it to our database and make backups; show it to You and other users; parse it into a search index or otherwise analyze it on our servers; deploy it to a public and immutable blockchain; share it with other users; and perform it, in case Your Content is something like music or video.

-This license does not grant LIGO the right to sell Your Content or otherwise distribute or use it outside of our provision of the Service.
+This license does not grant LIGO the right to sell Your Content or otherwise distribute or use it outside of our provision of the Services.

 #### 5. License Grant to Other Users
 Any User-Generated Content You post publicly, including issues, comments, source code retained for the purpose of generating shared links and compiled source code deployed to the blockchain or other servers outside of LIGO's control, may be viewed by others.

-By sharing this User-Generated content publicly, You grant each User of LIGO and the LIGO Website and Services a nonexclusive, worldwide license to use, display, and perform Your Content and to reproduce Your Content.
+By sharing or deploying this User-Generated content publicly, You grant each User of LIGO and the LIGO Website and Services a nonexclusive, worldwide license to use, display, and perform Your Content and to reproduce Your Content.
 If You are uploading Content You did not create or own, You are responsible for ensuring that the Content You upload is licensed under terms that grant these permissions to other LIGO Users.

 #### 6. Contributions Under Repository License
 Whenever You make a contribution to a repository containing notice of a license, You license Your contribution under the same terms, and You agree that You have the right to license Your contribution under those terms.
 If You have a separate agreement to license Your contributions under different terms, such as a contributor license agreement, that agreement will supersede.